(336756) 2010 NV1

-' (provisional designation ') is a highly eccentric planet crossing trans-Neptunian object, also classified as a centaur and damocloid, approximately 52 km in diameter.
+' is a highly eccentric planet-crossing trans-Neptunian object, also classified as a centaur and damocloid, approximately 52 km in diameter.
 It is on a retrograde cometary orbit.
 It has a barycentric semi-major axis (average distance from the Sun) of approximately 286 AU.

+History

 Discovery

 was discovered on 1 July 2010, by NASA's space-based Wide-field Infrared Survey Explorer (WISE).
 It was first observed by the Mount Lemmon Survey in 2009, extending the body's observation arc by 8 months prior to its official discovery observation by WISE.